moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 - The flexibility of the cloud
 - The guarantee of a dedicated server

-You can launch as many physical servers as you need in second, configure networking and manage storage.
+You can launch as many physical servers as you need in seconds, configure networking and manage storage.

 # What makes Online labs different ?